The Class Actions Law Review: Germany

 To participate in Model Case Proceedings, consumers must enter their claims or legal relationships in the Registry.
 This can be done only up until the date prior to the first hearing of the case, to prevent free-riding on proceedings the hearings for which hold promising prospects for claimants.
 The registration may be revoked up until the close of the day of the first oral hearing.

-The registration of a claim or legal relationship triggers a number of legal consequences: (1) the lapse of the relevant limitation period is suspended; (2) registrants are no longer in a position to initiate an individual lawsuit for as long as the Model Case Proceedings are pending and individual actions pending at the time the claim is registered must be suspended; (3) only registered consumers will participate in the binding effect of the facts and legal views established by rulings in the Model Case Proceedings.
+The registration of a claim or legal relationship triggers a number of legal consequences: (1) the lapse of the relevant limitation period is suspended; (2) registrants are no longer in a position to initiate an individual lawsuit for as long as the Model Case Proceedings are pending and individual actions pending at the time the claim is registered must be suspended; and (3) only registered consumers will participate in the binding effect of the facts and legal views established by the rulings in Model Case Proceedings.

 Model Case Proceedings end with either a judgment or a settlement.
-A judgment has the binding effect outlined above, irrespective of whether the ruling is in favour of the plaintiff or the respondent.
+A judgment has the binding effect outlined above, irrespective of whether the ruling is in favour of the claimant or the respondent.
 It can only be challenged in the Federal Court of Justice, which, in principle, is bound by the factual findings of the court of first instance and will review the case only from a legal perspective.

 A settlement needs to contain stipulations on the compensation payable to the registered consumers, when these payments are due and also how the individual claimants need to verify their claims.
 The settlement is also subject to approval by the court.
 The court must evaluate whether the proposed settlement is adequate for the claims at hand.
 Despite these in-built protections against the misuse of settlements, consumers may still choose to opt out of the settlement within one month.
 The settlement only becomes effective if no more than 30 per cent of claimants choose to opt out of the settlement.
 This, in turn, is determined by a court decision, which is the final requirement for the effectiveness of a settlement.